RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 Play continues until one player acquires at least seven Magic Circle Cards.
 This triggers the end of the game; the other player gets one additional turn, and then the game ends.
 Whoever has the most Splendor from acquiring Magic Circle Cards after taking into account Overchanneling Cubes wins the game.
 In case of a tie…

-- Whoever acquired the fewest Magic Circle Cards wins
+- Whoever acquired the fewest Magic Circle Cards wins.
 - If there is still a tie, whoever went second wins.

 ## Game Terms

 **Glyph Cards:** The 8 green cards used to mark the outside of the 4 x 4 grid of Magic Circle Cards, and the cards of each player’s color that comprise their hand that they use to move their Druid Tokens across the grid.

 **Leyline Path:** One of the shortest paths of Magic Circle Cards, starting with the Druid Token the player has just moved and ending with the stationary Druid Token.
 A Leyline Path…

 - Only moves horizontally and vertically, NOT diagonally.
 - Connects the player’s two Druid Tokens.
 - Is the shortest path between two Druid Tokens.

 When channeling Energy Cubes along a Leyline Path, the Magic Circle Cards with Druid Tokens receive additional Energy Cubes, which may lead to Overchanneling.